Specialist cataract and retina care in Miranda.

 What does a cataract surgeon do?

 A cataract surgeon is an ophthalmologist who removes the clouded natural lens of the eye and replaces it with a clear intraocular lens chosen to suit your vision.
-The procedure is performed as day surgery under local anaesthetic.
+The procedure is performed as day surgery, with the eye fully numbed.

 What is medical retina?